MecatronicaUncu/Red-Social-Asociacion/README.md

 ### Using Docker (preferred)

 This is the simplest way to run the project.
-You only need Docker running as a dependency.
-Then, you can pull a complete image from Docker Hub.
+Only Docker is needed as a dependency.

+Pull and run a complete image from Docker Hub.
 ```
 docker pull mecatronicauncu/red-social-asociacion-dev
 docker run -p 3000:3000 -t -i mecatronicauncu/red-social-asociacion-dev